vckyou/Reforestation/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Remember, the best angle to approach a problem from is the "try" angle.